 However, if your claim is denied that you have the right to file a claim petition with the Bureau of Workers’ Compensation.

 If a claim has been denied, the employer’s insurance carrier will send a Notice of Compensation Denial.
 If a claim has been denied then a party has three years to file a Claim Petition from the date of the injury.

-If You Injured Your Back or Shoulder from Lifting Something Heavy at Work in Delaware County, Contact Our Workers’ Compensation Attorneys
+If You Injured Your Back or Shoulder from Lifting Something Heavy at Work in Philadelphia or Delaware County, Contact Our Workers’ Compensation Attorneys

 If you have been injured on the job because your job requires you to move heavy objects, then experienced and compassionate attorneys today.
 The workers’ compensation process can be difficult and particularly when there is a mental injury involved.
 Our attorneys serve the needs of injured workers and clients in Delaware County, Berks, Bucks, Chester, and Montgomery counties.
 Even if your Workers’ Compensation insurance claim has been accepted and you are receiving benefits, we will review your case for free to make sure your benefits are maximized at no cost to you.
 Simply call us at 610.892.9300.